tnhl1989/Members/README.md

 if you don't know how to use github edit this file by clicking on the pencil. and use [http://dillinger.io/](http://dillinger.io/) if you have trouble with markdown syntax.

-### <Your Name Here> - <City, State> - UNAVSA/UVSA/VSA Acronyms
+### Your Name Here - City, State -
+#### UNAVSA/UVSA/VSA Acronyms

   1. What do you love about technology
   2. What are you looking for out of this group.
   3. You decide what you want to put in #3
----

-### Stephen Nguyen - San Francisco, CA - UNAVSA, MAUVSA, VCUVSA
+### Stephen Nguyen - San Francisco, CA
+#### UNAVSA, MAUVSA, VCUVSA

   1. The ability to build and solve real lasting problems through engineering.
   2. Looking to connect with people who want to relocate to SF and want to learn more engineering skills.
   3. I made this group so we can foster more engineering and entrepreneurial talent in UNAVSA through networking and exchange of ideas. <3 UNAVSA and <3 technology